Tamschi/CSS-Hacks/README.md

 ## YouTube
 - [End Card Opacity](https://gitlab.com/Tamschi/css-hacks/raw/master/YouTube/YouTube-End-Card-Opacity.user.css): Adds transparency to end cards on YouTube unless you hover over them, so you can still see the video behind.
+- [No Pause Overlay](https://gitlab.com/Tamschi/css-hacks/raw/master/YouTube/YouTube-No-Pause-Overlay.user.css): Gets rid of the pause overlay with suggested videos (in the embedded player, for example) that's easy to accidentally click on.
 - [SentimentalTube](https://gitlab.com/Tamschi/css-hacks/raw/master/YouTube/SentimentalTube.user.css), so the like ratio layout isn't confusing.